YUMEMl/supermassive-black-hole-simulator/README.md

 | GPU | Vulkan 1.1 or OpenGL 3.3 GPU with 2 GB VRAM | Dedicated GPU with 6 GB VRAM or more |
 | Storage | 100 MB available | 200 MB available |

 The Vulkan build has been verified on Arch Linux with an NVIDIA GeForce RTX 4070 Ti at the 20 FPS cap.
-The existing Windows/OpenGL build was previously verified on an NVIDIA GeForce RTX 4070 Ti.
+The existing Windows/OpenGL build was previously verified on an NVIDIA GeForce RTX 4070 (Windows 11) Ti.
 Actual performance depends mainly on GPU fragment-shader throughput and display resolution.

 ## Controls